-This element looks into how widespread the violence is within the area.
+The general approach under this section is to provide assessment at governorate level.
+This indicator looks into how widespread the violence is within the area and whether it affects the whole of the governorate or certain parts of it.
 Where such information is available, the analysis highlights the districts which are particularly affected by indiscriminate violence and/or the districts which are relatively less affected.
+The accessibility of the area should also be taken into account.